 Cybercrime has been steadily increasing.
 Today, unless you have adequate cybersecurity measures, the Internet can be a dangerous place.
 Not surprisingly, the motivation for this wave of criminal activity is financial.
 In 2020, according to a report by Verizon, 86% of breaches were financially motivated.
-The need for the protection of a reliable proxy server cannot be overstated.
+One cannot overstate the need for the protection of a reliable proxy server.
 You can get that protection from residential proxies and datacenter proxies.
 Both mask your IP address, but they do it differently.
-A look at those differences can help you can decide which one is right for you.
+A look at those differences can help you can decide which one is right for you — Smartproxy residential rotating proxy vs. datacenter proxies.

 How do these types of proxies hide your IP address?
 The main difference is this: Residential proxies mask your IP address with the IP address of an actual device belonging to a real user.
 In contrast, datacenter proxies are provided to you by data centers whose IP addresses don’t belong to real users with actual physical locations.

 The simple fact of belonging to real residential IP addresses makes residential proxies more secure.
 If you’re planning data mining projects, for instance, websites with good security will likely identify datacenter proxies more easily than they would residential proxies.
-And this will get you blocked.
+And they will block you.
 So, a residential proxy server may be more capable of helping you operate efficiently without attracting unwanted attention.

 There’s more.
 On Smartproxy’s rotating residential proxy, you can configure the IPs to rotate with each connection request.
 Or, if you are sneaker-shopping or doing social media tasks, you can keep the same IP by having “sticky sessions” of up to 30 minutes.
 A sticky session lets you complete multiple requests (not just one) to a single application or backend web server for the duration of that session.
-On top of that, the proxies don’t share any subnetworks, so they cannot be bulk banned – that is, have a range of their subnet IPs blocked by the remote site.
+On top of that, the proxies don’t share any subnetworks; therefore, remote sites cannot bulk ban them – that is, have a range of their subnet IPs blocked by the remote site.

 You might expect datacenter proxy IPs to be more plentiful than those of residential proxies, and you’d be right.
-That’s because datacenter IP addresses are created in bulk by data centers.
+That’s because data centers create datacenter IP addresses in bulk.
 But Smartproxy, as a premium proxy network, has a pool of over 40 million real IP addresses across more than 195 locations in the world.
 You can be sure of proxy availability and quality service.

-Unfortunately, datacenter proxies can be used by Internet customers with nefarious intentions, though most users are honest.
-Cybercriminals are attracted in part because datacenter IP addresses are usually much cheaper and easier to acquire in bulk than residential proxy IPs.
+Unfortunately, a few Internet customers use datacenter proxies with nefarious intent, though most users are honest.
+In part, datacenter IP addresses attract cybercriminals with, usually, much lower prices than residential proxy IPs.
+And they’re easier to acquire in bulk than residential proxy IPs.
 As a result, if you’re using datacenter proxies, you’re likely to be under greater scrutiny from most websites.

 Cost of use